Takc1e/Auto-alteration-Orb/README.md

 # Useage
 1. Run **Orb of Automation.exe** as **Administrator** (Important)

-  or if using python 3.8+:
+  *Alternatively,if using python 3.8+,Installnstall dependencies:*
-  Install dependencies:
 ```bash
 pip install pyautogui keyboard pyperclip
 ```
-Then Run the script:
+  *Then Run the script:*
 ```bash
 python OrbOfAutomation.py
 ```